nodogsplash/nodogsplash/docs/source/install.rst

 - libmicrohttpd-dev (>= 0.9.69) [unfortunately not available in **stretch** nor **buster**]

-You'll have to compile libmicrohttpd yourself if you're still running Debian.
+You'll have to compile libmicrohttpd yourself if you're running Debian.

 To compile NoDogSplash and create the Debian package, see the chapter "How to Compile Nodogsplash".